michaelhesch/michaelhesch/README.md

 - 💼 About me: My professional background is in a global finacial services organization and I wrote my first "Hello, World" in January 2020!
 - :man_student:	I have a Bachelor's degree in Economics from Elon University, and I am currently completing a dual-qualification full-stack development course from Code Institute and the University College Dublin Professional Academy.
-- ⛏️ I’m currently working on my third [Code Institute](https://codeinstitute.net/full-stack-software-development-diploma/) milestone project.
+- ⛏️ I’m currently preparing for my final [Code Institute](https://codeinstitute.net/full-stack-software-development-diploma/) milestone project.
-- 🌱 I’m currently learning Python, Flask and MongoDB!
+- 🌱 I’m currently learning Django!
 Next up: the Django framework and Amazon AWS.
 - 📫 How to reach me: please [reach out on LinkedIn.](https://www.linkedin.com/in/michaelhesch/) I would love to connect!
 - 😄 Pronouns: he / him